iBicha/playlet/docs/README.md

 Additionally each feed has information on how it is fetched.
 For now, only Invidious can be data source, but other systems should be configured in the same way.

-Invidious API definitions are defined under [playlet-lib/src/config/invidious_video_api.json](/playlet-lib/src/config/invidious_video_api.json), and Playlet parses these at runtime and make the right api calls to fetch the data.
+Invidious API definitions are defined under [playlet-lib/src/config/invidious_video_api.json](/playlet-lib/src/config/invidious_video_api.json), and Playlet parses these at runtime and make the right API calls to fetch the data.

 Finally, this layout system is what allows both the BrightScript app and the Web app to display the same homepage.